yaroslavsobolev/robowski-maps/robowski/visualize_results/examples/README.md

 in the accompanying research article.
 You can plot it out of curiosity, but don't expect it to be useful for anything.
 The maps of yield plotted in Figure 5 of the article are based on the HPLC measurements, not on unmixing of UV-Vis spectra.

+### Script `plot_onion_map_for_ugi_reaction.py`

+This script is an implementation of a visualization approach suggested by one of the Reviewers of the research article:
+> (four reactants and one product): use three orthogonal axes for isocyanide, amine, and aldehyde concentrations;
+> indicate the concentration of p-toluenesulfonic acid by node size; and yield by node color.

+This visualization method is not used in the research article, but we leave it here for entertainment of a curious reader.